nicolasdilley/Gomela/README.md

 The second requirement is SPIN.
 The manual for installation on various OS can be found [here](http://spinroot.com/spin/Man/README.html#S2).

+The third and final requirement is timeout, which is installed natively on linux.

+To install timeout on MacOS,
+* ``` brew install coreutils ```

 To install Gomela you need to run to run a few commands in the terminal by running :
 * ```go get github.com/nicolasdilley/gomela && cd ~/go/src/github.com/nicolasdilley/gomela && go install```